 The paintball sniper rifle would include a telescoping stock in our perfect world.
-Many sniper players use the tank to provide the gun stability in the shoulder, which is fine for traditional play styles.
+Many sniper players use the tank to provide gun stability in the shoulder, which is fine for traditional play styles.
 However, in our case, we are looking to stabilize the paintball marker as much as possible.
-Many paintball guns for paintball sniper play provide a telescoping stock that lets us customize the fit to better suit our different body shapes/sizes.
+Many paintball guns for paintball sniper play provide a telescoping stock that lets us customize the fit to suit our different body shapes/sizes better.

 1. Tippmann Cronus Sniper Paintball Rifle

 This durable gun also scores high for its reliability but won’t break the bank.
-It has an M16/AR-15 style six-position collapsible stock, four-panel 1913 Picatinny rails, fixed front and rear sights, a vertical foregrip, and many other cool practical features but not over the top.
+It has an M16/AR-15 style six-position collapsible stock, four-panel 1913 Picatinny rails, fixed front and rear sights, a vertical foregrip, and many other cool practical features, but not over the top.
 We especially like that the tank is run below the grip, which enables you to utilize the collapsible stock best.
 Also, no gas line can get in the way when crawling through the woods.
 The carry handle/rear sight is easily removable.
 Rotate the two screws, and it pops right off your sniper rifle.
-In our tests, we replaced this with a red dot sight so we could see our target receive our paintball shots without any obstructions.
+In our tests, we threw on a red dot sight to see our target without obstructions.
 The front grip is also removable and can be replaced with a bi-pod if the paintball sniper desires.

 Tippmann has earned an excellent reputation in the paintball world, providing players with well-built, high-quality products for several generations.
 The Cronus Tactical incorporates an inline bolt system that, among players, is widely celebrated as reliable in many environments.
 This is a solid choice if you’re interested in starting the journey of shooting like a sniper.

 The paintball gun package we suggest is available at $204.99 when writing.
-This paintball gear package includes everything you need to play, except for gas and a box of paint.
+This paintball gear package includes everything you need to play other than gas and a box of paint.
 You can pick those up at the field on the day of play.
 This kit has a 20 oz tank, a six-pod pack harness, anti-fog goggles, a basic loader, a parts kit, and the Cronus Tactical Edition marker.